tintorres/ManagerAppInRedux/README.md

 ### Installing

+  I'm using mac pro on macOS High Sierra 10.13.3.
+But should work on windows too because of it's minimal package dependencies.

   - clone the repository
   - yarn install

-## Running the tests
+## Running

   - Run in xcode
-  - Enter any email with password "password"
+  - Enter any email with password "password" to login
-  - Create employees
-  - Open employee
-  - Edit employee
-  - Delete employee
-  - Text employee

 ## Authors